+OUR OUR PERFORMANCE PEOPLE

-OUR OUR OUR OUR RISKS INTRODUCTION TO ANNUAL ACCOUNTS Performance People Partners Public value The accounts 2020/21 migrated it to two external data centres so there would be no loss of data and the patient experience will be uninterrupted, in the event of CAD failure.
+migrated it to two external data centres so there would be no loss of data and the patient experience will be uninterrupted, in the event of CAD failure.

 We have migrated our email service of 11,072 accounts to NHS.net to ensure compliance with NHS security standards for the transfer of patient information.